aidiss/lithuanian-artificial-intelligence-party/README.md

 - [ ] Add support for multiple discussion rounds
 - [ ] Add ability to create legislation proposals
 - [ ] Create Chair that would use "tool use"/Agentic flow
+- [ ] Each specify what data they require
+- [ ] Positions are created with chain of thought
+- [ ] Reflection on its position in regards to other parties

 ## Links

 - https://www.valdosta.edu/pa/documents/polpospa.pdf